KiNoYo/rotation-builder/Readme.md

 ## What is Rotation Builder?

 Rotation Builder allows you to build rotations dynamically without having to understand the Lua script language.
 The built rotation then displays the current action and the next action on your screen to tell you what to push next.
-Actions can be heavily customized with the General, Player, Target, Pet, and Focus tabs.
+Actions can be heavily customized with the General, Player, Target and Pet tabs.
 The priority of actions can also be changed dynamically just by clicking the up and down arrows next to the action name in the Action list.

 ## Default rotations available